Docker ARG, ENV and .env - a Complete Guide

 ARG some_variable_name

-# or with a hard-coded default:
+# WITH a hard-coded default value:

-#ARG some_variable_name=default_value
+#ARG some_variable_name=some_default_value

 RUN echo "Oh dang look at that $some_variable_name"

-When building a Docker image from the commandline, you can set ARG values using –build-arg:
+When building a Docker image from the command line, you can set ARG values using –build-arg:

 $ docker build --build-arg some_variable_name=a_value